oroinc/platform/src/Oro/Bundle/LayoutBundle/Resources/doc/what_is_layout.md

 | `button` | | `<button>` or `<input type="submit/reset/button">` |
 | `button_group` | | Nothing, this is just a logical grouping of buttons.
 You can define how to render the button group in your application |

 You can create custom block type by providing DI configuration for it.
+Configuration provides possibility to set name and name of a parent, and setup options of the block.
 See below examples.

 Simple block type:
 ```yaml